Terms and Conditions

 10. Payment terms

 10.2 .
-Invoices can be collected from the tuition centre and will also be sent via email.
-It is the responsibility of parents/pupils to check their emails for invoices or collect from a tuition centre should they need to do so.
+Invoices can be accessed by logging into a parent portal and will also be sent via email.
+It is the responsibility of parents/pupils to check their emails for invoices or login to their portal to view their invoice.

 10.4.
 Please note invoices MUST be paid by the due date.
 Failure to do so may incur an administrative of up to £60 and your child will be withdrawn from any further lessons until the outstanding balance is settled.